-In many cases, these interventional procedures are used to help patients avoid surgery.
+In many cases, these interventional procedures are used to avoid surgery.
 This innovative approach can offer you greater diagnostic accuracy, treatment options with lower risk and less pain than traditional surgery and quicker recovery.

 Our interventional radiologists diagnose and treat a broad range of diseases or injuries of the joints, bones, muscles and spine.
 Some of these, such as osteoarthritis or osteoporosis, are chronic conditions that are the result of genetics or aging.
 Others are caused by trauma, the result of a work accident, sports injury or similar occurrence.